-Pateras – small, circular reliefs found on civic and religious buildings, are products of Byzantine culture and are seen on the sides of both civic and religious buildings throughout Venice.
+Pateras – Small Circular Reliefs.
+They are found on civic and religious buildings, being products of Byzantine culture and are seen on the sides of both civic and religious buildings throughout Venice.

 (Definition: Relief is a sculptural technique where the sculpted elements remain attached to a solid background of the same material.
 The term relief is from the Latin verb relevo, to raise.
 To create a sculpture in relief is to give the impression that the sculpted material has been raised above the background plane.
 What is actually performed when a relief is cut in from a flat surface of stone (relief sculpture) or wood (relief carving) is a lowering of the field, leaving the un-sculpted parts seemingly raised).

 Usually sized between 20 – 80 cm in diameter and 10 cm thickness and are usually made of marble or Istrian stone.
 They exist in six categories: flat, low/medium relief, high relief, curved, champlevé (an enamelling technique), and drilled.
 Their shape originates from the way they were made, often sculpted from slices of old marble columns, that had been replaced in past renovations of a building.

 Extremely fashionable in the 12th to 14th centuries, the patera was usually used to decorate friezes and walls and to interrupt mouldings.
 However, in later periods their use declined.

 The recurring subjects are fighting animals, birds, foliage and hybrid monsters; but there are also figures symbolizing trades or people.
 However, the most popular image consists of an eagle eating the head of a rabbit or hare; symbolizing the victory of virtue over vice or good over evil.
 The patera may have also performed an apotropaic function to keep away evil spirits or bad luck.